 We understand the buying process and have real world experience in the pros and cons of investment property ownership.
 Whether you are interested in acquiring a single property or building a portfolio, we have the expertise to help you achieve your goals.

 Investments in residential real estate tend to get better the longer you own them.
-One of our favorite real world examples is a clients who has owned a rental house for 30+ years.
+One of our favorite real world examples is a client who has owned a rental house for 30+ years.
 Of course the house is paid off now.
 The rental income he receives each year exceeds the original purchase price of the house!

 When looking for an investment property it is important to consider its financial performance in addition to its location and features.
 Three formulas commonly used for evaluating and comparing investment properties are the Gross Rent Multiplier, Capitalization Rate, and the Internal Rate of Return.